Derek Plumbly: Early life

 Plumbly was born in the New Forest in Hampshire.
 He attended Brockenhurst Grammar School.
 He studied politics, philosophy and economics at Magdalen College, Oxford.
 After graduating, Plumbly signed up for Voluntary Service Overseas and taught for a year and a half in Sukkur in Pakistan's Sindh province.

-Plumbly subsequently studied Arabic, first at the Middle East Centre for Arab Studies in Shemlan, Lebanon, where he lived with a local family for a year, and then at the University of Jordan.
+He joined the Foreign and Commonwealth Office in 1972 and subsequently studied Arabic, first at the Middle East Centre for Arab Studies in Shemlan, Lebanon, where he lived with a local family for a year, and then at the University of Jordan.

 Career

-Plumbly has served in a variety of postings around the Middle East and elsewhere, including Ambassador to the Kingdom of Saudi Arabia and Ambassador to the Arab Republic of Egypt.
-In February 2008 he was appointed by Sudanese President Omar al-Bashir to head the Assessment and Evaluation Commission, charged with monitoring the implementation of Sudan's Comprehensive Peace Agreement.
+Plumbly served in a variety of postings around the Middle East and elsewhere, including aa Ambassador to the Kingdom of Saudi Arabia and Ambassador to the Arab Republic of Egypt.

+From February 2008 until the independence of South Sudan in July 2011 he headed the Assessment and Evaluation Commission which was charged with monitoring the implementation of the Comprehensive Peace Agreement in Sudan.

 In 2011, he was appointed as the United Nations Special Coordinator for Lebanon (UNSCOL); he served in this position from 2012 to 2015.

-Since 2015, he is Visiting Professor of Middle Eastern Studies at King's College London.
+Since 2015 he has chaired the Arab British Centre, standing down in 2023, and been a visiting professor at King’s College London.
+He is a Trustee of the British University in Egypt.